maaprofit/task-management-challenge-api/README.md

-# task-management-challenge-api
-Task Management Challenge - API
+# Task Management Challenge - API

+This API is using only *express* framework, for a demonstration purpose.

+## Requirements

+- NodeJS (stable version)
+- PostgreSQL (stable version)